MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 ### Paired regions

-Some regions are [paired with another region](/azure/reliability/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies), typically located in the same geopolitical area.
+Some regions are [paired with another region](/azure/reliability/cross-region-replication-azure#azure-paired-regions), typically located in the same geopolitical area.
 Region pairing provides resiliency if a catastrophic region failure occurs.
 Region pairing is mostly used for [geo-redundant storage](#use-geo-redundant-storage-in-paired-regions) and by other Azure services that depend on Azure Storage for replication.

 Newer regions aren't paired and instead use availability zones for high availability and resiliency.

-For more information, see [Azure paired regions](/azure/best-practices-availability-paired-regions).
+Later in this article, you'll learn more about how to use these region types.

 > [!TIP]
 > To learn how to design a workload that uses regions and availability zones, see [Recommendations for using availability zones and regions](/azure/well-architected/resiliency/regions-availability-zones).

 ### Sovereign regions

 Some regions are dedicated to specific sovereign entities.
 Although all regions are Azure regions, these sovereign regions are isolated from the rest of Azure.
 They aren't necessarily managed by Microsoft, and they might be restricted to certain types of customers.
 These sovereign regions are [Azure China 21Vianet](https://azure.microsoft.com/global-infrastructure/services/?regions=china-east-2%2cchina-non-regional&products=all) and [Azure Government - US](/azure/azure-government/documentation-government-welcome).
+Sovereign regions are built to the same standards of resiliency as other Azure regions.

 ## Consider region service availability and capacity

 Some Azure regions are recommended for many workloads.
 Other Azure regions are intended as alternate regions but aren't optimized for primary workloads.
 Sometimes, constraints are placed on the deployment of services in certain regions.
 For example, some regions are available only for backup or failover, or only for customers with a company presence within a defined country.
-For more information, see [Available services by region types and categories](/azure/reliability/availability-service-by-category).
+For more information, see [Available services by region types and service categories](/azure/reliability/availability-service-by-category).
 Additionally, some regions are reserved for customers who need in-country disaster recovery.
 To request access to reserved access regions, [create a new support request](/troubleshoot/azure/general/region-access-request-process#reserved-access-regions).

 The Azure services you can deploy in each region differ depending on various factors.
 For more information, see [Products available by region](https://azure.microsoft.com/global-infrastructure/services/).